 The Network Architecture (NA) contains many modules that each relate to a functional area or product.
 All DECdts management functions are contained in the DTSS module.
 The DTSS module has several entities that enable you to synchronize, adjust, and maintain the system clocks in a distributed network.
 This chapter describes accessing the command interface and the command format, and also describes the commands for the entities that constitute the DTSS module.
-For a detailed explanation of system clock synchronization and management, see Chapter 2.
+For a detailed explanation of system clock synchronization and management, see Chapter 2, "Managing DECdts".
 For further information on the Network Architecture and its Network Command Language (NCL), see VSI DECnet-Plus for OpenVMS Network Control Language Reference Guide.

-Figure 4.1 shows the hierarchical relationship of the entities that constitute the DTSS module.
+Figure 4.1, "Hierarchy of DTSS Module Entities" shows the hierarchical relationship of the entities that constitute the DTSS module.